wallacelw/Competitive-programming/Graph/MST.md

 ## Minimum Spanning Tree

+MST minimizes the maximum edge of a tree (considering all possible trees).

 ### Kruskal's Algorithm

 Sort all edges in crescent order by weight, include all edges which joins two disconnected trees.
 In case of tie, choose whichever.
 Don't include edges that will join a already connected part of the tree.